ksurana21/revpref/README.md

         violations.

-      - Note: for all the three functions described above (`warp`, `sarp` and `garp`), the user must provide a T X N price matrix and a T X N quantity matrix were T corresponds to the number of observations and N corresponds to the number of consumption categories.
+      - Note: for all the three functions described above (`warp`, `sarp`, and `garp`), the user must provide a T X N price matrix and a T X N quantity matrix where T corresponds to the number of observations and N corresponds to the number of consumption categories.
 Optionally, the user can also provide an efficiency level (e) to check whether the observed data obeys a given axiom